Lawlietop/KYFloatingActionButton/README.md

 # KYFloatingActionButton
- That's a FloatingActionButton and you can adjust its position with autolayout
+ That's a FloatingActionButton and you can set its position with autolayout

 #Requirements